jeeya8127/Student-Mess-Management/README.md

-#Student Mess Management System
+#Student Mess Management System:
 A simple and efficient system to manage student information and mess details.
-#Features
+#Features:
 - Add Student: Register new students with their details
 - View Student: Display all registered students
 - Search Student: Find a specific student by name, roll number, or department